 School types

-- State-funded schools – a total of the mainained nursery, primary, secondary, special schools and alternative provision settings.
+State-funded schools | Total of the maintained nursery, primary, secondary, special schools and alternative provision settings |

-- State-funded primary schools – primary and middle deemed primary schools
+State-funded primary schools | Primary and middle deemed primary schools |

-- State-funded secondary schools – secondary, middle deemed secondary and all through schools, including city technology colleges, studio schools and and university technical colleges.
+State-funded secondary schools | Secondary, middle deemed secondary and all through schools, including city technology colleges, studio schools and university technical colleges |

-- State-funded special schools – includes all special schools apart from non-maintained special schools and general hospital schools
+State-funded special schools | All special schools apartfrom non-maintained special schools and general hospital schools |

-- Non-maintained special schools – constitute a separate category of school which are not included in the state funded total
+Non-maintained special schools | Separate category of school which are not included in the state funded total |

-- Alternative provision settings – includes pupil preferral units and alternative provision academies and free schools, but not other types of alternative provision
+Alternative provision settings | Pupil referral units, alternative provision academies and free schools, but not other types of alternative provision |

-- Independent schools – includes all schools that are not state funded, ,except non-maintained special schools.
+Independent schools | All schools that are not state funded, except non-maintained special schools |

 Age